m-lab/website/_pages/faq.md

 # General questions

 {% capture accordion_entry_1 %}
 Measurement Lab (M-Lab) is the largest open source Internet measurement effort in the world.
-M-Lab provides performance [tests]({{ site.baseurl }}/tests) for consumers to have an accurate picture of their Internet service, by offering a robust, state-of-the-art server platform that supports diverse measurement needs.
+M-Lab provides performance [tests]({{ site.baseurl }}/tests) that help consumers develop an accurate picture of their Internet service, by offering a robust, state-of-the-art server platform that supports diverse measurement needs.
 The data is aggregated and released in the public domain for policymakers, researchers, and anyone interested in Internet issues.

 The graphic below illustrates the relationship between tests run by consumers and M-Lab's data collection.